 Some people say that nowadays updating your resume becomes more and more unnecessary as a role of a resume itself isn’t that significant.
 If you know a golden rule of every job seeker, you can just approve it.
 The “20-20-60 approach to job hunting” offers a simple proportion of your time and efforts you should dedicate to each particular section of your job search.

-According to this rule, 20 percent of your time should be spent on job boards, another 20 percent on attempts to draw employers’ attention and 60 percent on networking.
+According to this rule, 20 percent of your time should be spent on job boards, another 20 percent on attempts to draw employers’ attention, and 60 percent on networking.
 It shows that the value of your resume, no matter how flawless it is, decreases.
 More important is your attitude to the job search and the dream position and your actions, which define your wiliness and dedication.
 Surely, the quality of your resume is also important.
-For instance, you can learn how to put temporary position on a resume and avoid making mistakes.
+For instance, you can learn how to put a temporary position on a resume and avoid making mistakes.

 Nonetheless, updating your resume is important and can help you land a job.
 This action should be performed occasionally.
 Of course, once you get your powerful resume done by Resume Writing Lab there is literally no need to update it the very next week.